 External Ids for ATE1 Gene

 This gene encodes an arginyltransferase, an enzyme that is involved in posttranslational conjugation of arginine to N-terminal aspartate or glutamate residues.
 Conjugation of arginine to the N-terminal aspartate or glutamate targets proteins for ubiquitin-dependent degradation.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2013]

 GeneCards Summary for ATE1 Gene

 ATE1 (Arginyltransferase 1) is a Protein Coding gene.
-GO annotations related to this gene include arginyltransferase activity.
+Diseases associated with ATE1 include Chromosome 10Q26 Deletion Syndrome and Beare-Stevenson Cutis Gyrata Syndrome.
+Gene Ontology (GO) annotations related to this gene include arginyltransferase activity.

 Involved in the post-translational conjugation of arginine to the N-terminal aspartate or glutamate of a protein.
 This arginylation is required for degradation of the protein via the ubiquitin pathway.
 Does not arginylate cysteine residues (By similarity).